Can you guess the two key places where you need to publish your school’s remarkable qualities?

 Appearance deals with “real estate” on the computer screen, and now, on the mobile device.
 What are the most important elements that should be on the front page, or on the top portion of the site?
 If not part of the first thing a visitor sees, then where should they be placed?
 Is there a lot of white space so that the site looks “uncluttered and clean?”
 Is the font in a size that’s easy to read and professional-looking?
 If your Web site uses Comic Sans for its main font, or has other “fun” fonts, change it now.
 While your school can be a fun place to learn, a “fun font” doesn’t suggest that learning is “fun,” but rather that fun is more important than academic excellence.
 Something “fun” is great for a summer playtime event, or a company whose main function is entertainment, but if it’s your desire for parents to seriously consider your school as the educational option for their children, then the appearance of the site needs to convey that attitude.

 With that in mind, your Web site should have a page that allows the parent to submit their demographics as a request for more information – and an “Inquiry” portion of an Application module is a great solution!
 If you want families to call the school, be sure your office is set up so that they can speak to a representative immediately and set up a time to talk – NOT the recorded auto-attendant.
-Frankly, NOBODY cares if your menu has changed.
+Frankly, NOBODY cares if your telephone menu has changed.
 You shouldn’t have a menu.
-If you want more information as to why that’s important, click or tap here to send an email, and put the words “Talk to a Person” in the subject line.
+If you want more information as to why that’s important, send an email to [email protected] the words “Talk to a Person” in the subject line.

 Your first page (or top, as it pertains to today’s era of Web design) of your Web site should exemplify (and not just list) your school’s 3 to 5 remarkable or distinctive qualities.
 These attributes can be emphasized by the using the photo slider or video reel, and the “featured image” can be linked to an article about the that remarkable quality, student, alumnus, event or teacher at your school.
 These are the first things visitor will see, and each needs to be a “hook” that will capture a parent of a prospective student’s attention.
 If their attention is captured by other parts of your Web site, they’ll miss your “remarkability” completely.